MaureenZOU/PhD_Year1_Study_Notes/pytorch_tricky_survey/multi_gpu.md

     dist.init_process_group(backend, rank=rank, world_size=size) # The package needs to be initialized using the torch.distributed.init_process_group() function before calling any other methods fn(rank, size)

+# It ensures that every process will be able to coordinate through a master, using the same ip address and port.

 if __name__ == "__main__":
     size = 2